-2. American Home Shield
+2. Best for Multiple Plans: American Home Shield

 Its team includes over 15,000 technicians and service specialists across the United States.
 American Home Shield is an outstanding choice if you have something unique you want to protect.
 The company offers a unique “Build Your Own” plan option that allows you to pick and choose specific appliances and systems you want to protect.
 Affordable coverage, clear policy limit and inclusion charts and coverage available for everything from your HVAC system to your doorbell, American Home Shield is a strong contender for the title of best home warranty provider.

-3. Home Warranty of America
+3. Best for Home Component Repairs: Home Warranty of America

 Home Warranty of America specializes in providing homeowners with plans as soon as possible.
 Its 24/7 customer service and online quote process speed up the quest for home warranties.

-Plans are available from a little over $50 a month.
+Plans are available for a little over $50 a month.
 HWA also offers a massive range of additional protections for pools, spas and water softeners you can add on to your plan for less than $12 each.

 You won’t need to order a home inspection to secure a policy from HWA.
 Its terms have no restrictions on the age and condition of appliances under your warranty.
 Chances are that HWA has a plan that suits your needs.